t7haki01/DevBasicSkills2017-8/README.md

 User interface Design file is in the "Basic_user_interface_design" folder.

-Project report is in the "Document" forlder.
+Project report and Project plan are in the "Document" forlder.

-Plan and Work tracking is in the "Plan_schedule" folder.
+Work tracking is in the "Plan_schedule" folder.

 Test materials are in the "Beta_test" folder.